JiazhenLuo/movieServer/README.md

 # Movie Data API

-A simple Express-based API server that serves movie information from a JSON file.
-This API provides endpoints to retrieve general movie data and specific movie details based on query parameters.
+This project is a simple Node.js and Express server that provides a  API for movie data screening in Metrograph, November, 2024.
+It serves data from a JSON file (`MovieData.json`) and allows clients to fetch movie information.

 ## Features